Artist

 How much does DMX make in a year?

-DMX is modeled at $830K-$2.8M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+DMX is estimated at $830K-$2.8M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does DMX still make money?